 You can see the effects of different boundary conditions on polarization by plotting polarization ellipses along each ray.
 These ellipses show whether the ray is linearly, circularly, or elliptically polarized.
-They also indicate the direction of polarization and the sense of rotation of the electric field vector (for elliptical and circular polarizations), so it is easy to distinguish between left-handed and right-handed circular polarization.
+They also indicate the direction of polarization and the sense of rotation of the electric field vector, so it is easy to distinguish between left-handed and right-handed circular polarization.